-Q: What is a 529 Plan?
+O: What is a 529 Plan?

-A: Named after Section 529 of the IRS Code, state-sponsored 529 plans are investment plans that receive special federal tax benefits to encourage families to save for college.
-Also referred to as qualified tuition programs, they are specifically designed to help families-regardless of income level-save for qualified education expenses by offering the potential for tax-deferred growth and tax-free withdrawals for qualified educational expenses.
+A: Named after Section 529 of the Internal Revenue Code, state-sponsored 529 plans are investment plans that receive special federal tax benefits to encourage families to save for college.
+Also referred to as qualified tuition programs, they are specifically designed to help families-regardless of income level-save for qualified educational expenses by offering the potential for tax-deferred growth and tax-free withdrawals for qualified educational expenses.